Line38/IntroducingGit/README.md

-Welcome to my first project!
+Welcome to my first project.
+Please contribute if you can help with any of the outstanding bugs!

-Please contribute!

-Not quite a feature!